 - Stage 3: This stage is for the babies who learn to chew and mash their food with their gums or early teeth, basically babies who are 7-9 months old.
 At this stage, chunkier textures and more significant portions can help in keeping up with growing appetites.
 By the time your baby is old enough for this stage, you might decide to give him baby food products online that’s mashed or cut up for easy chewing and swallowing.
 Infant juices are also available online.

 - Stage 4: There are some great companies available online that offer ready-to-eat meals for toddlers 12 months and older.
 They’re deliberate to be easy-to-chew, one-stop meals that provide the necessary nutrients and vitamins.
 They feature more texture for toddlers and older babies.
+One good source of nutrition for growing babies is organic baby formula.
 These meals are convenient and can be a handy option for families on the go.

 We all know, babies have a more delicate digestive system than adults and are more at risk for dehydration or something else if they get diarrhea from something they’ve eaten, which they should not.
 Their immune systems are in the developing stage, which makes them more vulnerable to harsh chemicals or bacterias.
 So giving attention to how you prepare, handle, and store their baby food products online is especially important.
 To keep baby food free from harmful bacteria that can cause illness.
 Here are some guidelines:

 - Wash your hands when you are at home with soap and water before handling baby food.
 By this, you will not only be keeping your baby safe, but it will also protect you from getting sick.
 You must carry an alcohol-based sanitizer or baby wipes with you when you take your baby outdoors like the park to clean your hands before feeding him.

 - Pay close attention to expiry dates on baby food products online.